sharmaeklavya2/blog-source/content/posts/customize-macos.md

 * Although git is provided by the Xcode command line tools, a more recent version can be obtained using `brew install git`.
-* To be able to write and run Java programs, install openjdk: `brew install openjdk`.
+* To be able to write and run Java programs, install `openjdk`: `brew install openjdk`.
 * Node.js and npm: `brew install node`.
 * Other useful programs that can be `brew install`ed:
 [`delta`](https://dandavison.github.io/delta/introduction.html),